 Following up with our last Iliotibial Band (ITB) article, we have identified three conditions that contributes to the tightening of the ITB.
 They are: weak outer hip muscles, incorrect training methods and bio-mechanical gait issues.

-In this edition, we seek to address these three main problems, looking at strengthening those weak hip muscles, rectify those poor training methods and biomechanical issues, outlining the practical management of iliotibial band friction syndrome (ITBFS) associated with running athletes.
+In this edition, we seek to address these three main problems; looking at strengthening those weak hip muscles, rectify those poor training methods and biomechanical issues.
+We seek to outline the practical management of iliotibial band friction syndrome associated with running athletes.

 ITB Proximal Stretch

-ITB release with Foam Roller
+ITB Release With Foam Roller